 In rare cases, people have been able to control the virus and live well long after they quit HIV medications.
 Doctors and researchers hope to make it a reality for more than just a handful of people.

 HIV: A Sneaky Virus

 A combination of drugs (called antiretroviral therapy, ART) can keep HIV from making copies of itself.
 It protects your immune system and stops the progression to full-blown AIDS.
 But it can't get rid of all the HIV.

-People who are successfully treated have very low levels of virus in their blood.
-If you start ART at the right time and follow your doctor's orders, you can expect to live for many years.
+People who are successfully treated have very low levels of the virus in their blood.
+If you start ART at the right time and follow your doctor's orders, you can expect to live a normal life span.
 But you'll probably need to be on the drugs for the rest of your life.